After the 2008 financial crisis, Steve and Mary made the tough choice to delay their retirement.

 This could be the single biggest step in making sure that you never outlive your money.
 It’s especially important during the first years of retirement.

-Health insurance costs for retirees can get out of control very quickly.
-Make sure your nest egg is safe by adding one of the medicare supplemental insurance plans to your standard Medicare coverage.
+Health insurance and personal insurance costs for retirees can get out of control very quickly.
+Make sure your nest egg is safe by adding one of the Medicare supplemental insurance plans, also known as Medigap plans, to your standard Medicare coverage.

 Unless you’re a millionaire many times over, you’ll need to handle money in much the same way you have all of your life – making sure that you live within your means.